Open source · Apache-2.0 · v1.6.1 stable on npm

 Open the dashboard

-Approve sensitive operations in real time at the local dashboard URL.
+Approve sensitive operations at the local dashboard URL.

 $ open http://127.0.0.1:3501